danfuzz/samizdat/doc/samizdat-0/library-code.md

 function is called with no arguments.

-If any other arguments are supplied, then each of the initial `value` arguments is taken to be an arbitrary value, and the final `listlet` argument must be a listlet, whose contents are "flattened" into the final list of arguments to pass to the function.
+If any other arguments are supplied, then each of the initial `value` arguments is taken to be an arbitrary value, and the final `list` argument must be a list, whose contents are "flattened" into the final list of arguments to pass to the function.
 For example, this is a five-argument call: `apply fizmoFunc @foo @bar @baz @[@frob @twiddle]`